Jack Suwinski Player Props: Pirates vs. Brewers

-On Saturday, Jack Suwinski (.700 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 4:10 PM ET.
+Jack Suwinski -- with a slugging percentage of .741 in his past 10 games, including four home runs -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Freddy Peralta on the hill, on June 18 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Brewers.
+He had a hitless performance in his previous game (0-for-1) against the Brewers.

 Jack Suwinski Game Info & Props vs. the Brewers